ACM40960/madhu-chaaru/README.md

 ---

-*This project was built for module ACM40960 (Mathematical Modelling), University College Dublin, supervised by Dr. Sarp Akcay.
-The adversarial robustness framework was extended from Project 13 (Fooling AI with Disguises) into the domain of identity document verification as a novel application.*
+*This project was built for module ACM40960 (Mathematical Modelling), University College Dublin, supervised by Dr. Sarp Akcay.*